José Rizal: Other works

 Rizal also tried his hand at painting and sculpture.
 His most famous sculptural work was The Triumph of Science over Death, a clay sculpture of a naked young woman with overflowing hair, standing on a skull while bearing a torch held high.
 The woman symbolized the ignorance of humankind during the Dark Ages, while the torch she bore symbolized the enlightenment science brings over the whole world.
 He sent the sculpture as a gift to his dear friend Ferdinand Blumentritt, together with another one named The Triumph of Death over Life.

 The woman is shown trampling the skull, a symbol of death, to signify the victory the humankind achieved by conquering the bane of death through their scientific advancements.
-The original sculpture is now displayed at the Rizal Shrine Museum at Fort Santiago in Intramuros, Manila.
-A large replica, made of concrete, stands in front of Fernando Calderón Hall, the building which houses the College of Medicine of the University of the Philippines Manila along Pedro Gil Street in Ermita, Manila.
+The original sculpture is now displayed at the Rizal Shrine at Fort Santiago in Intramuros, Manila.
+It has replicas inside the University of the Philippines Manila campus and in Alabang, Muntinlupa.

-Rizal is also noted to be a carver and sculptor who made works from clay, Plaster-of-Paris and baticuling wood, the last being his preferred medium.
+Rizal is also noted to be a carver and sculptor who made works from clay, plaster-of-Paris, and baticuling wood, the last being his preferred medium.
 While in exile in Dapitan, he served as a mentor to three Paete natives including José Caancan, who in turn taught three generations of carvers back in his hometown.

 Rizal is known to have made 56 sculptural works, but only 18 of these are known to be still existing as of 2021.